jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 How to define a class with methods
 ----------------------------------

-I can also define classes with :doc:`methods <functions>` which are function definitions that belong to the class
+I can also define classes with :doc:`methods </functions/functions>` which are function definitions that belong to the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^